 Frustrated, I go home and jump online.
 Home Depot does in fact carry a cheap three-size combo spark plug wrench and AT THE STORE I WAS JUST AT!
 So, I order one and an hour later it's ready to pick up.

 I pick it up, go home and, after wrestling trying to get the frickin' wrenches free from being stuck one inside the other, I pop it on the old spark plug and it comes off.

 Then I go back to Pepboys and get the right spark plug.

-I get home, put on the spark plug. and the lawn mower starts right up!
+I get home, put on the spark plug, and the lawn mower starts right up!
 Success!
-I begin mowing immediately, but it begins to spit out a lot of oil.
+I begin mowing immediately, but it is spitting out a LOT of oil.
 I must have put in too much (way too much I discover).

 I get a pan to drain the oil in.
 Start it up . . . still sputters.
-I drain some more oil out, but begin spilling it onto the grass because I'm a bit anxious to get this done.
-I had to do this several times until the engine stopped spitting out oil.
+I drain some more oil out but begin spilling it onto the grass because I'm a bit anxious to get this done.
+I did this several times until the engine stopped spitting out oil.

 I get back to mowing.
 It’s a hot day.
 The engine is hot.
 There's oil that has been spit out on the lawn by the engine in addition to me spilling it when draining.
 After I start mowing, I notice that the grass is smoking.
 I think I'm setting my lawn on fire.
 I hose the lawn down.

 I finish mowing.
-I have the world's smallest lawn and it usually takes me about 15 minutes to mow.
+I have the world's smallest lawn and it usually takes me about fifteen minutes to mow.
 Today, however, it has taken me about five hours.
-I am covered in sweat, blood, water, oil, gas, and grass.
+I am covered in blood, sweat, tears, water, oil, gas, and grass.
 It took me three visits to Pepboys and two to Home Depot to get the correct size spark plug wrench and spark plug.
 I ruined my new Docksiders.
 I almost set the lawn on fire.